clavalle-pts/ux-playbook/design-charter.md

 ### Preface
 1. This is an evolving document, a guide for all involved parties, pull-requests for edits are welcome.
 2. Deliverables, what are deliverables?
 Deliverables for now are everything that UX produces in a standard round of design.
-This includes but is not limited to a teams component worksheet which explains in detail the components and the various UI states, high-fidelity vector drawings, color and typeface attribuites, graphic and code assets such as svg files and css files, respectivly.
+This includes but is not limited to a teams component worksheet which explains in detail the components and the various UI states, high-fidelity vector drawings, color and typeface attributes, graphic and code assets such as SVG files and css files, respectively.
 This may and/or can be changed as developer needs change.
 3. Feedback, what channels?
 For now, google docs.
 4. Testing, who does this?
 Need management preferences.
 5. Iteration, how does testing get communicated back to dev?